SaskuatchofAZ/SaskuatchofAZ.github.io/README.md

 # SaskuatchofAZ.github.io
 Hey, this is my portfolio.
 It's home page has a picture of me and a short bio.
-There is also a contact me page with a form asking for some user inputs.
+There is also a contact me page with a form asking for some user inputs as well as showing my contact info.
+The form does not work as of yet.
+The prortfolio page shows some of my previous work as well as holding links to their deployed pages.
-The portfolio page is currently full of dead links and placeholder images, but I'm sure that will be fixed as time goes on.
-It is mobile responsive as far as I have tested it, but just in case it isn't:

-"Ask not for whom the code breaks, it breaks for thee."

 Link to the deployed page: https://saskuatchofaz.github.io/